 For example, a benchmarking firm will do the legwork of matching your company with compatible benchmarks.
 It will also facilitate the collaborative activities needed to get the most from benchmarking investment.

-Unless you are content to find only one or two other companies to share in your benchmarking exercise, third-party assistance can be an invaluable time and money saver.
+Unless you are content to find only one or two other companies to share in your benchmarking exercise, third-party assistance can be invaluable as a time and money saver.
 Benchmarking services can help you to quickly identify and join a substantial peer group of compatible companies—a task which might be formidable without a service provider’s ready-to-access network.

 Network for Supply Chain Benchmarking Success

-This unique round table day will also afford you direct access to experts in supply chain benchmarking—along with authorities in many other fields of supply chain and logistics expertise—who will answer your questions, coach, and advise you impartially on the finer details of launching, managing, and ensuring success of the benchmarking process.
+This unique round table day will also afford you direct access to experts in supply chain benchmarking-along with authorities in many other fields of supply chain and logistics expertise-who will answer your questions, coach, and advise you impartially on the finer details of launching, managing, and ensuring the success of the benchmarking process.

 There is a lot more to learn about supply chain benchmarking, and this blog post has addressed but a few of the vital considerations.
 So if you want to close your company’s benchmarking knowledge gaps, why not register today and secure your ticket for our 2019 Supply Chain Leaders Insights event?